mroam/deepLearnAlg/README.md

 Tutorials
 --------
 * [Udemy online course](http://www.udemy.com/deeplearning) $10 for "Deep Learning A-Z"
-* Medium.com has some deeplearning tutorials, which we haven't tried yet, including [absolute beginners guide to machine learning](https://hackernoon.com/introduction-to-numpy-1-an-absolute-beginners-guide-to-machine-learning-and-data-science-5d87f13f0d51)
+* Medium.com has some deeplearning tutorials, which we haven't tried yet, including [absolute beginners guide to machine learning](https://hackernoon.com/introduction-to-numpy-1-an-absolute-beginners-guide-to-machine-learning-and-data-science-5d87f13f0d51) which starts by installing numpy and teaching about numpy arrays

 How To Work with Python in Anaconda